 Every year, the Foundation awards grants to young researchers and clinicians who hold promise of one day making breakthroughs that will change the field of skin cancer treatment.
 Just as the researchers have acknowledged the Foundation for our role in supporting their projects, we must thank the generous donors who make it all possible.
 There are Merkel cell carcinoma and melanoma patients alive today because of these seemingly “small” grants.

-Mark Teich is scientific director at The Skin Cancer Foundation.
+Mark Teich is the former scientific director at The Skin Cancer Foundation.

 *This article was first published in the 2018 issue of The Skin Cancer Foundation Journal.